scloud19/SECipedia/Node/net.md

 		Check the bufferSize associated with the socket.
 If the buffer is too large, throttle with pause() and resume() See socket.bufferSize for more information

+		Sockets don't initially have a timeout on the connection.
+			Make sure to implement a .setKeepAlive and .setTimeout to gracefully handle disconnected sockets that weren't handled gracefully

 	Provides an asynchronous network wrapper.

 	Contains functions for creating servers and clients (called streams)